Our research team

 Roman Thaler, Ph.D., M.S.

 Dr. Thaler, originally from Italy, is a research associate who joined Mayo Clinic in 2014.
-He is also an instructor in orthopedics at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+He is also an assistant professor of orthopedics at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 He received a master's degree in 2008 and a doctorate in 2011 from the University of Vienna in Austria.
 His studies investigated the epigenetic mechanisms controlling bone development and the interplay of the collagenous extracellular matrix in these processes.
 Dr. Thaler has received several honors and awards for his research, including the ASBMR John Haddad Young Investigator Award in 2019, the Mayo Clinic Patrick J. Kelly Research Award in 2017, the ASBMR Harold M. Frost Young Investigator Award in 2016, the Jakob Erdheim Research prize of the Austrian Society for Bone and Mineral Research in 2013 and others.
 He was also awarded grants from the Mayo Clinic Center for Regenerative Medicine, now the Center for Regenerative Biotherapeutics, in 2016 and 2014.
 Integrating his rich research experience, Dr. Thaler's studies now focus on the elucidation of the cellular, molecular and epigenetic causes controlling arthrofibrosis development.